ocular-d/guides/apps/editorial/docs/admonitions.md

 :::tip Theory is at the end of the article

-Check the [Theory](#theory "Theory section of the article") section at end of the article if you want to know why we are giving these suggestions or just grab the quick tips.
+Check the [Theory](#theory "Theory section of the article") section at end of the article if you want to know why you are giving these suggestions or just grab the quick tips.

 :::